 Even if we were able to travel right now, most destinations are currently requiring British travellers to quarantine.
 For any given country, it’s hard to say when such restrictions will be lifted – especially given the British origin of several new variants.
 (And that’s not even mentioning the possibility of infections rising and new restrictions being introduced in your chosen destination just as you’re packing your bags.)

 There’s an extra barrier too now, with the UK itself introducing increasingly harsh border restrictions to curb the spread of new variants.
 You could even end up having to pay £1,750 per head to spend ten days in a ‘quarantine hotel’ on your return, if you’re travelling from a country identified as having new variants.
-Home secretary Priti Patel confirmed earlier this month that the list of such ‘red list’ countries will be updated on a weekly basis – meaning any destination could be added with very short notice.
+The list of such ‘red list’ countries is being updated on a weekly basis – meaning any destination could be added with very short notice.

 When will hotels and self-catering holidays reopen in the UK?

-Today Boris Johnson set out his latest lockdown exit strategy, and confirmed that it will be possible to stay in self-catered accommodation again from that date.
-And as long as cases and infection rates continue to fall over the coming months, he said that hotels, hostels and B&Bs would also be allowed to open again from May 17.
+As long as cases and infection rates continue to fall over the coming months, Johnson added that that hotels, hostels and B&Bs would also be allowed to open again from May 17.
 That means holidays in the UK should be on again just after spring and throughout the summer.

 So should I book a summer holiday in the UK?